near/docs/docs/2.develop/contracts/quickstart.md

 </details>

 :::tip
 Here we are creating a random account since we do not care about the account's name.
-Remember that you can create a named account through any wallet (i.e. [MyNearWallet](https://testnet.mynearwallet.com)) and then use it from the `near-cli` by invoking `near login`.
+Remember that you can create a named account through any wallet (i.e. [MyNearWallet](https://testnet.mynearwallet.com)) and then use it from the `near-cli-rs` by invoking `near account`.
 :::

 ---